 Related Reading: 10 Things To Do To Gain Trust Back In A Relationship After Lying

 4. Do more and more things together

-Routine everyday tasks can be turned into activities to rebuild trust in a relationship as long as you practice mindfulness together and focus on one activity at one time.
-You can be in the same room and be doing different things and yet it can make you feel more connected because this way you understand and respect each other’s work or interests more.
+Routine, everyday tasks can be turned into emotional intimacy exercises as long as you practice mindfulness together and focus on one activity at one time.
+You can be in the same room and be doing different things and yet, it can make you feel more connected.
+Because this way, you understand and respect each other’s work or interests more.

 This builds intimacy and trust, and whenever something about them irritates you, you can reread these letters to remind yourselves how much you both value and respect each other.
 This can be a great way to mitigate any anger or angst you may be feeling toward one another.

-These letters serve as a guide that helps you learn and be mindful of the best about each other.
-This way the minor irritants do not come to the fore and rule your life.
+“These letters serve as a guide that helps you learn and be mindful of the best about each other.
+This way, minor irritants do not come to the fore and rule your life.
 They stay in the backseat where they belong.
-Having said that, I’d like to highlight that this practice is applicable for functional couples and not dysfunctional relationships that are marred by gaslighting and manipulation.
+Having said that, I’d like to highlight that this practice is applicable for functional couples and not dysfunctional relationships that are marred by gaslighting and manipulation,” says Kavita.

 Related Reading: How To Trust Someone Again After They Hurt You – Expert Advice

 These exercises to improve communication in a relationship help in reaffirming that you’re interpreting what they’re saying neutrally, without letting your perception color it.
 Some of the questions to rebuild trust in a relationship in such situations can be:

 - “Would you like to know something more about this?”